 Alaskan goodies in the Lower 48, especially as far south as Arizona, are always worth a note here.
 Yesterday afternoon Doug Backlund found an ABA Code 3 White Wagtail in Pima County, Arizona.
 This is a 2nd state record for this species, and one of only a few inland records in the Lower 48.

-Here is the second batch of taxonomic proposals, submitted in the last year to the American Ornithological Society’s North and Middle American Classification Committee.
+Here is the third and likely last batch of taxonomic proposals, submitted in the last year to the American Ornithological Society’s North and Middle American Classification Committee.
 Part 1 is here.
+Part 2 is here.
 Proposals accepted by the AOC Committee are incorporated into the ABA’s Checklist.

-We suggest the usual caveat, that it’s important to note that these are just proposals [read more…]
+We suggest the usual caveat, that it’s important [read more…]